one-among-us/data/people/Dethelly/page.en.md

 >
 > So do I…… The path I am currently taking in life is not what my parents hoped, but I think it's no problem.
 >
-> We may not fully understand the decisions made by children.
-> but we will support her if she carefully considered.
+> We may not fully understand the decisions made by children, but we will support her if she carefully considered.
 >
 > My kid, I am glad you're okay, wish you a happy life.

 Sugar had a very cute face and figure.
 If we change a character of her name to another homophonic one, it would became a girl's name that perfectly matches her gentle and soft temperament.

-But she just departed like this, with a mentality of "take a gamble".
+But she just departed, with a mentality of "take a gamble".
 Her life was frozen at the age of 19.

 When Sugar just passed away, her mother couldn't accept her behavior.
 But what about her mother said at last?